-• Chapter 1, "Introduction" on page 1-1 introduces the MVS configuration program and compares its processing to that of the SYSGEN process.
+• Chapter 1, "Introduction" introduces the MVS configuration program and compares its processing to that of the SYSGEN process.
 First the chapter explains how the SYSGEN process created an I/O configuration.
 This is followed by an explanation of how the MVS configuration program creates an I/O configuration.
 This comparison will help first time users of the MVS configuration program understand the difference between the SYSGEN process and the MVS configuration program process.